ktool-dev/ktembed/README.md

 ### Resource Encoding

 - Resources are split into chunks (to avoid JVM string literal limits)
-- Each chunk is Base64-encoded
+- Each chunk is Base64-encoded and zipped
 - Chunks are stored as string literals in generated Kotlin code
 - Decoding happens lazily on first access